NicoCanada/books/README.md

 # Springer Free ebooks
 These are the Computer Science and Mathematics books provided by Springer.
-This only for educational purpose.
+This is  only for educational purpose.
 To download all of the provided Springer books you may follow scripts to download  [here](https://github.com/alexgand/springer_free_books).
 This includes 400+ pdfs and epubs of about 14 GB and you can also download specific books.

 ## Usage
 Download Directly in pdf format.